-Unit 10/100 was placed back in service in July 2001 and was permitted under the Stations Title V Air Permit for a limited 39-month period.
-The Unit 10/100 was again retired from service on October 1, 2004 in accordance with conditions of the station's Title V permit and the shutdown plan approved by the NEW York State Department of Environmental Conservation (DEC).
-Unit 10/100 operated on No. 6 oil.
+Unit 10/100, capable of producing 65 MW electric power and approximately 1,100,000 lb/hr of steam, was originally commissioned in the early 1950s and retired from service in 1997.
+It was placed back in service in July 2001 and was permitted under the Stations Title V Air Permit for a limited 39-month period.
+The unit was again retired from service on October 1, 2004 in accordance with conditions of the station's Title V permit and the shutdown plan approved by the New York State Department of Environmental Conservation (DEC).
+Unit 10/100 operates on No. 6 oil.